Auto Title Loans Rates: A Guide to Car Loan Interest

 The interest rate on most title loans is high.
 For example, our rates range from 60% – 175% APR.

-The interest amount you pay depends on many factors, including your ability to repay and the value of the collateral in the car, which means your car’s worth.
+The interest amount you pay depends on many factors, including your ability to repay the loan and the value of the collateral in the car, which means your car’s worth.
+The loan is typically repaid through a monthly payment that includes both principal and interest.
+It is important that the loan is fully paid by the end of the term to avoid additional charges.

 What Are Loan Interest Rates?